top of page

 “Did you notice these are all negative?” she observed.

-For example: “We believe people are not signing up because…” or “We believe people are not activating because…” etc.
+They all followed a pattern: “We believe people are not signing up because…” “We believe people are not activating because…”

 “Is there any reason these are all phrased in the negative?”

-I hadn’t noticed, but once she said it, I couldn’t un-see it.
+I hadn’t noticed, but once she asked it, I couldn’t un-see it.

 I tried to find a strong “positive” hypothesis.
 I couldn’t.

-Growth experiments always try to get people to start doing something – click, sign up, buy, upgrade.
+Growth experiments try to get people to start doing something – click, sign up, buy, upgrade.

 And the best experiments are based on a theory about why they’re not doing it.

-• “We believe people aren’t starting free trials because they’re afraid they’ll forget to cancel and will be billed.
-Fix: Add 'no card required' next to the free trial button.”
+• Theory: “We believe people are not starting free trials because they’re afraid they’ll forget to cancel and will be billed."

-• “We believe developers aren’t clicking ‘Book a demo’ because they hate talking to salespeople.
-Or anyone, for that matter.
-Fix: Give SDK + test API Key with no email required.”
+• Theory: “We believe developers aren’t clicking ‘Book a demo’ because they hate talking to salespeople.
+Or anyone, for that matter."

 Simple next step